 clay wainscott, b44

 Visual art enters the nervous system on different channels than speech, and requires no translation.
-The movement of art at the time I entered was toward the unique and individual, while I had more interest in what is basic and universal.
-I begin with a mundane object everyone has seen and filed in their memory, and create an image that resonates against their subconscious expectation, in the manner of a jazz improvisation on a familiar melody.
+The movement of art at the time I entered was toward the unique and individual, while I had more interest in finding what was basic and universal.
+I begin with a mundane object everyone already has filed in memory, and create an image that resonates against their subconscious expectation, in the manner of a jazz improvisation on a familiar melody.
+Rather than prosaic realism, the objective is an enhanced believability arising from shared experience.

-Over the years I’ve worked for time-clock wages up to product design, all the while maintaining a studio and continuing to paint, with the conviction that one day my work would begin to penetrate the perceptual walls of everyday people.
-There’s no metaphor, no narrative, no literary content of any kind, just the first line of a conversation without words.
+Over the years I’ve worked for time-clock wages up to product design, all the while maintaining a studio and continuing to paint.
+I’ve always portrayed the direct perception of a tangible reality — there’s no metaphor, no narrative, no literary content of any kind.

-My approach to acrylic has been exploratory, and may have been influenced by early screenprint experience.
+My approach to acrylic has been exploratory, and influenced by early screen-process printing experience.
 Single primary colors are reduced to transparency and applied in layers, with secondary colors mixing on the canvas, back to front.
 Foundations are studio-built.